Pravallika2922/FoodOrderingApp/README.md

 -useEffect is called everytime the component renders if there is no dependency array.
 -If there is an empty dependancy array,then useEffect is called only the first time the component is rendered.
 -If there is a dependancy array is btnName, then useEffect is called everytime the btnName is changed.
+-UseEffect hook accepts a callback function and dependancy array as arguments.
+-Mutations.timers,subscriptions,loggers are not allowed in the regular code, hence useEffect is used.
+-useEffect(async()=?{}) is not possible because, normally useEffect expects a timer, logging etc side effect functions.
+If we have to make an API call we need to write another function inside useEffect.
+-Cleaning up activity- Usually useEffect creates resources which needs to be cleaned by the component before leaving the screen. useEffect returns a clean up function.
+eg: useEffect(()=>{
+const timer=setInterval(()=>console.log("timer running"));
+return ()=>{
+clearTimer(timer)
+}
+})

 # useState

 -Never create state variables inside loops, if else blocks or functions.
 -They should be at the higher level of the component.
+-useState component returns a state variable and a function to update the state variable.
+-Lazy initial state: The initial state argument in the useState is used only during the first render.
+We do not need in subsequent renders.
+If the initial state is the result of a complex calculations, we can put them in a function.
+-If the compoenent re render results in the same as the previous render, it will bail out the rendering process.
+-Batching of renders is done to optimize the app.

 # React-Router-DOM